FoxMoss/RawPersonalWebsite/origin/blog/markov.md

 ![](/blog/probabilities.png)

 If we traverse this graph we either get "i think therefore i am" or "i am".
-Riveting stuff, but as you go to larger and larger it creates more novel but still meaningless sentences.
+Riveting stuff, but as you go to larger and larger data sets it creates more novel but still meaningless sentences.

 ## Identification